Networking Step By Step: Career Management by Stephen Semprevivo

 A natural reaction to the suggested descriptions is a question such as, “How?” back from your audience.
 You have successfully engaged them!

-Always have a goal.
+Always have a goal of career management.
 It can be as simple as saying I am going to get three business cards from people who can help me.

 Do someone a favor.
 Networking is a two way street.
 People will help you if you help them.
 One of the goals you may want to set for yourself before going into a networking opportunity is to help three people.